 As a law enforcement officer, my fundamental duty is to serve mankind; to safeguard lives and property, to protect the innocent against deception, the weak against oppression or intimidation, and the peaceful against violence or disorder; and to respect the constitutional rights of all men to liberty, equality, and justice.

-Daniel Junior is serving as Interim Director.
+Daniel Junior is serving as Director.
 He has been a Corrections and Rehabilitation employee for over 20 years, where he has risen through the ranks.
 Prior to his appointment, he was the Assistant Director of Custody Services.

 The County Services Division includes Food Services Bureau, Materials Management Bureau and Information Systems Bureau.